ngkangting/CSS-Grid/README.md

 - Explicit Grid
 ```
-Explicitly define how rows and columns should look like.
-Defined by template rows and template columns
+Grid that are explicitly defined by template rows and template columns.
 ```

 - Implicit Grid